Kitchen & Bathroom Sale now on

 0

-It’s much easier than you might think to fill a hole in the wall - whether a small one leftover from a screw or a larger one created by a bump or fall.
+It’s much easier than you might think to fill a hole in the wall, whether you’ve got a small hole left over from hanging up a picture frame, or something larger that may have been created by a bump or fall.
 We’ve put together a simple step-by-step guide to help you through the process.
+First, let’s cover filling holes in plasterboard.

 wickes-home-maintenance-fill-hole-in-wall-1.jpg